LMartinez14/click-all-the-dogs/README.md

 # Click All The Doggos
-This "clicky game" is a dog themed memory game built using React ([Create React App](https://github.com/facebook/create-react-app)).
+This "clicky game" is a dog themed memory game built and bootstrapped through React [Create React App](https://github.com/facebook/create-react-app).

 ## Let's play fetch
 The objective of the game is to click each of the different pup images once.